 Cuatro Cuatros offers a different kind of stay.
 This is glamping at its finest.
 Situated on a massive sprawling 144-acre property, Cuatro Cuatros offers luxury accommodations, an open-air restaurant, multiple bars, and of course wine tasting experiences.

 Cabanas are located in the valley near the winery and elevated to afford splendid views of the vineyard from their terrace.
 They have full baths, mini-bar, fireplace, and air-conditioning.
 Rates start around $200 US per night and there are only 19 units.

 No matter where you eat or sleep in Valle, expect the wine to be a point of interest.
 It seems that no respectable business in the region would dare operate without offering their personal brand of vino.
-Or perhaps the theory is work with what you have and give the people what they want.
+Or perhaps the theory is to work with what you have and give the people what they want.
 Either way, I think you will find a trip to Valle de Guadalupe delightful.